 Common Name: Thorny Bamboo

-This species is notably resistant to honey fungus[
+Bamboo species are usually notably resistant to honey fungus[

 Stem - cooked.
 An excellent vegetable.
-Up to 10cm in diameter[
+The stem is up to 10cm in diameter[

 Seed - surface sow as soon as it is ripe in a greenhouse at about 20°c.
 Do not allow the compost to dry out.
 Germination usually takes place fairly quickly so long as the seed is of good quality, though it can take 3 - 6 months.
 Grow on in a lightly shaded place in the greenhouse until large enough to plant out.
 Seed is rarely available.